tauanajc/Cunha_etal_2023_CurrBiol/README.md

-# Cunha_etal_2023_CurrBiol

 This repository contains the scripts for reproducing assembly, analyses and figures from Cunha TJ, De Medeiros BAS, Lord A, Giribet G. 2023.
 Rampant loss of universal metazoan genes revealed by a chromosome-level genome assembly of the parasitic Nematomorpha.

 # Genome Assembly

-Folder/file structure is specific to my projects; scripts were written for a SLURM cluster controller.

-## Oxford Nanopore Technologies

-- raw data in fast5 files, which are based on open format .hdf5 (saves info on passing current)

-If start with a .fast5 that only has raw data, rough benchmarking suggests output basecalled file size will increase in the following fashion:
-- 1D basecalling, file size increases to roughly 4.5 times original size
-- 1D2 basecalling only produces FASTQ files, which are significantly smaller than .fast5 files

-## Folder structure
+### Folder structure

-- Raw data from MinION is kept at our INTERNAL_REPOS folder, and should not be changed.

-In my own holylfs folder, my genome project is called 'genomes'.<br>
-- Inside that, I keep a simple text file (spp\_names) with sample names in one column.
+- Inside project folder, I keep a simple text file (spp\_names) with sample names in one column.
 I separate names by \_ and voucher by - (this is important for scripts that cut the folder name to find the correct folders with raw data):

 ```
-Chrysostoma_paradoxum-386252
-Cittarium_pica-384348
-Diodora_listeri-383694
+Acutogordius_australiensis-MCZ152393
+Nectonema_munidae-DNA05827
 ```

+For certain jobs below, the array is the line number for the species in the file spp-names.
+The name will be used to create new folders and file names.

 >- spp_names
 >- fast5_symlinks/